Find answers to common questions about acupuncture

 • Before:

-• Avoid alcohol or caffeine
+• Avoid alcohol and limit caffeine

 • Wear loose, comfortable clothing